artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 Store AIP
 ---------

-1. After normalization is approved, the SIP runs through a number of micro-services, including processing of the submission documentation, generation of the METS file, indexing, generation of the DIP and packaging of the AIP.
+1. After normalization is approved, the SIP runs through a number of microservices, including processing of the submission documentation, generation of the METS file, indexing, generation of the DIP and packaging of the AIP.

 .. figure:: images/StoreAIPUpDIP1.*
    :align: center